Who can be a caregiver?

 If you’re interested in becoming a whānau caregiver with one of our Whānau Care partners, please get in touch with us on 0508 227 377 (and select option 1, for caregiver enquires) and we can see if one of our partners would be a good fit for you.

-Interested in caring for a child or young person?
+Interested in caring for a tamaiti or rangatahi?

-Oranga Tamariki supports both whānau or family and non-whānau caregivers.
+Oranga Tamariki supports both whānau and non-whānau caregivers.

 Check out the pages in this section to find out what’s involved, including financial assistance and learning opportunities for caregiving whānau.